 I was practicing handstands recently in a small empty corner of the gym while a man, spinning frantically on his stationary bike, peered on.
 As I proceeded to move onto a different task, this man had two comments for me:

 Mind you, he is not the first person to make such remarks, nor will he be the last.
 I took a deep here-we-go-again breath, kindly explained to him that I had never been a gymnast and the only reason I could do a handstand was because I have actually been practicing handstands…every…single…day…for the past couple of years.

 Say what?
 Someone actually developed a skill by working at it regularly?
 An outrageous concept, I know.

-Two and a half years ago, I traveled across the globe after being deeply moved by a YouTube video I had come across online.
+Five years ago I traveled across the globe after being deeply moved by a YouTube video I had come across online.
 In the video, a man was explaining what he believes a smart movement practice really looks like, and what it really takes to expand the body’s capacity for movement.
 That man was Ido Portal.

 Listening to Ido talk, I had the humbling realization that I had spent the past 15 years and tens of thousands of dollars to learn movement systems that had ultimately failed to develop me into the kind of mover I really aspired to be.
 So, I did what any movement obsessed, slightly irrational person would do: I flew to Singapore to work with him in person.